kataw/kataw/test/__snapshot__/parser/statements/for-in/invalid-cases.md

 ✖ The left-hand side of a 'for...in' statement must be a variable or a property access. - start: 428, end: 430 ✖ Expected a ')' to match the '(' token here - start: 450, end: 451
 ✖ Declaration or statement expected - start: 452, end: 453
-✖ Function declarations are not allowed in an arbitrary statement position. - start: 481, end: 490 ✖ A lexical declaration can't define a 'let' binding - start: 505, end: 509 ✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 505, end: 509 ✖ A lexical declaration can't define a 'let' binding - start: 525, end: 529
+✖ Function declarations cannot be used in a single-statement context - start: 481, end: 490 ✖ A lexical declaration can't define a 'let' binding - start: 505, end: 509 ✖ 'let' is not allowed to be used as a name in 'let' or 'const' declarations. - start: 505, end: 509 ✖ A lexical declaration can't define a 'let' binding - start: 525, end: 529